regularjs/guide/en/syntax/list.md

 __where__

-* start: 一个代表数字序列开始的表达式
+* start: A expression evaluted to number means range's start
-* end:  一个代表数字序列结束的表达式
+* end:  A expression evaluted to number means range's end

 > `1..3` === `[1,2,3]`